-- 1. That based on the information presented in EXHIBIT "A", the Metro Contract Review Board finds that: - a) It is unlikely that exempting the sale of equipment to the current Metro Central Contractor will encourage favoritism in the awarding of public contracts or substantially diminish competition for public contracts; and - b) The sale will result in substantial cost savings to Metro; and - 2.
-That based on these finding, the Metro Contract Review Board exempts Change Order No. 15 to the Metro Central Operation Contract from the requirements for a competitive sale process and authorizes the Executive Officer to execute the change order.
+- 1. That based on the information presented in EXHIBIT "A", the Metro Contract Review Board finds that: - a) It is unlikely that exempting an extension of the existing Metro South Station operations contract will encourage favoritism in the awarding of public contracts or substantially diminish competition for public contracts; and - b) The extension will result in substantial cost savings to Metro; and

+2. That based on these finding, the Metro Contract Review Board authorizes the Executive Officer to extend the existing operations contract for Metro South Station to no later than October 1, 1996.